 The philosophy of licensing is to basically reward, as fairly as possible, the composers and songwriters for their hard work in producing the music, that has provided potential value to your business.

 The risks of hefty fines and bad publicity is remarkably undeserving of such minimal cost-cutting activity (or lack of music licensing awareness, which we are trying to stamp out).
 The increasing clampdown on copyright infringement should force restaurateurs to sit up and be vigilant about the music they play in their stores.

 Do you have questions about music licensing?
-Let us know in the comments below and we will be very happy to advise.
+Contact us in the form below and we will be happy to advise.